The Impact of Qui Tam on Internal Compliance

-National Whistleblowers Center Report to the Securities and Exchange Commission
+National Whistleblower Center Report to the U.S. Securities and Exchange Commission in 2010

 The SEC explicitly requested comments on the potential impact of the Dodd-Frank Wall Street Reform Act’s whistleblower reward provisions on internal corporate compliance programs.
 The SEC expressed interest in obtaining empirical data on this issue.